 What a system actually is

-The word "system" sounds bigger than it needs to.
-It conjures images of enterprise software, complex workflows, and the kind of operational infrastructure that belongs to a company with hundreds of employees — not a business with five or ten people trying to stay afloat.
+The word "system" can sound intimidating.
+It conjures images of enterprise software, complex workflows, and the kind of operational infrastructure that belongs to a company with hundreds of employees—not a business with five or ten people trying to stay afloat.

 But a system, at its most basic, is any repeatable process that produces a consistent result without requiring you to figure it out from scratch every time.

-A template for the email you send to every new enquiry is a system.
-A checklist your team follows when onboarding a new client is a system.
-A pipeline stage in your CRM that automatically creates a follow-up task three days after a proposal goes out is a system.
+It could be a template for the email you send to every new enquiry is a system, a checklist your team follows when onboarding a new client is a system, or a pipeline stage in your CRM that automatically creates a follow-up task three days after a proposal goes out—these are all examples of systems.

-Systems don't require scale.
-They require repetition.
-If you do something more than twice a week, that task is a candidate for systematisation.
+Systems don't require scale; they require repetition.
+If you do something more than twice a week, that task is a candidate for systematization.

 Why more hours compound the wrong things

-If your day is filled with chasing information across email threads, manually updating records, re-explaining context to your team, and following up on things that should follow themselves — then adding three more hours to that day produces three more hours of the same.
+If your day is filled with chasing information across email threads, manually updating records, re-explaining context to your team, and following up on things that should follow up on themselves, then adding three more hours to that day produces three more hours of the same activities.
 The marginal return is close to zero.

 The compounding logic of systems

-This is where systems thinking becomes genuinely powerful for small businesses.
+This is where thinking in terms of systems becomes genuinely powerful for small businesses.
 Every system you build has a return that accumulates over time.

 Hours are finite.
 Systems compound.
 This is the asymmetry that most small business owners miss.